 - 16.13.
 In response to the introduction of the new Local Green Space designation outlined in the NPPF, Cheltenham Borough Council commissioned Gloucestershire Rural Community Council (GRCC) to work with parishes and community groups within the Borough on a Local Green Space Study.
 The aim of the work was to help communities to identify and analyse potential Local Green Spaces to be considered for designation through the emerging Cheltenham Plan.
-The product of this was the Local Green Space toolkit, which enabled residents to submit potential Local Green Spaces. - 16.14.
+The product of this was the Local Green Space toolkit, which enabled residents to submit-propose potential Local Green Spaces. - 16.14.
 Additional sites have been suggested by local communities during the various consultation stages of the Cheltenham Plan.
 These have been considered alongside the original submissions from the LGS study. - 16.15.
 The 2006 Local Plan contained a policy which safeguarded from development a number of public green spaces around the Borough which are now owned by the Council.
 None of these sites have been developed since the policy was implemented and the policy remains popular and highly needed.
-The public green space policy was very much a forerunner of the LGS policy in the NPPF, in that it gave locally valued open spaces strong protection against development.
+The public green space policy was very much a forerunner of the LGS policy in the NPPF, in that it gave locally-valued open spaces strong protection against development.
 This protection should be maintained in the Cheltenham Plan but having one policy for these sites and another for new LGS sites would be confusing and inefficient.
-Therefore the former public green space sites are now also included in the LGS designation.
+Therefore the former public green space sites are now also included in the LGS designation-Policy GE1 of the 2006 Local Plan will be retained and all PGS sites will retain the protection of this policy until it is review in the next Cheltenham Plan.